stephTchembeu/Blood-campain-INDABAX-CHALLLENGE/READMe.md

 # Prerequisites

-upload the project, open it in a terminal go into the folder script and:
+Upload the project, open it in a terminal go into the folder script and:

 #-run streamlit run dash_app.py